m-Vins/Exam-Web-App-I/README.md

 ### COURSES

+This table stores the informations about all the courses.

 **`code`**, **name**, **credits**, **_preparatoryCourse_**, **_maxStudentsNumber_**

 ### STUDENTS

+This table stores the informations about all the students and their studyplan option.

 **`id`**, **username**, **salt**, **hash**, **_studyplan_**

 ### STUDYPLANS

+This table stores the all the courses codes of each student studyplan.

 **`studentID`**, **`courseID`**

 ### INCOMPATIBLECOURSES

+This table stores the pairs of incompatible courses.

 **`code_1`**, **`code_2`**